Civil War Moving Panoramas

 PUTTING ON A SHOW

 so that the light illuminates the scroll.
-But don't catch it on fire!
 Darken the room by drawing the curtains.

 READY THE PARLOR - Gather a small table with a table cloth for the moving panorama box.
-For the audience set
+Set out chairs for the audience and on

 Thank you to Western Reserve Historical Society for filming the Myriopticon and making it available for all to see!
 WRHS.org